Rock Removal in Andover

 There actually is such a thing as a rock vacuum.
 It’s like a shop-vac on steroids because it’s much more powerful and heavy duty.
 A rock vacuum is a very big and expensive machine that you’d need to rent.
 The rock vac doesn’t dispose of the rocks for you though.
 All it does is suction up the rocks and pour them out onto your wheelbarrow.
 The machine doesn’t suck up the rocks that fast either.
 To top it off, the vacuum hose is quite heavy to carry so there’s alot of labor involved in merely holding the suction hose.
 For all these reasons, I do not recommend renting a rock vac to remove your landscaping rocks.

 While there may be a time and place to sift rocks, wash rocks or vacuum rocks, in my personal experience, I still think the best approach is to remove rock by using a good ole fashioned spade shovel and wheelbarrow.
 One tip to make this laborious task easier is to spread the work out over a long period of time.
 For example, work in 30 minute increments for 2-3 days over the course of a week.
 It might take about 1 month to accomplish your whole project, but at least you’ll save your back from a lot of pain!
 Trust me, I’ve removed rock from hundreds of residential homes over the course of a decade and if I’ve learned anything from my experience it’s that, “slow and steady wins the race.”
-Read our blog to learn more about How to Dispose of Rocks and Gravel and The Ultimate Guide to River Rock Removal: Tips and Techniques.

 Yes, you’re in luck if there is landscape barrier fabric underneath the rock.
 You can pull up the fabric so the rock gets piled up.
 Rock in piles is not as hard to shovel as a thin layer of rock.
 If you have another person helping, you can each grab onto both ends of the fabric and lift up the rocks so they can be dumped into a wheelbarrow.
 This saves you the work of having to shovel them.
 In summary, using weed barrier fabric to hoist rock piles onto a wheelbarrow is one of the most underappreciated hacks that I’ve discovered from my years of experience removing landscape rock.
 You would be wise to utilize this strategy for your rock removal project.

 Before you decide to dispose of your landscape rock, you should look into options where the rock could be repurposed.
 Post on social media like Facebook marketplace or Nextdoor to see if anybody nearby would be willing to take them for free.
 Alternatively, try to think about ways you could reuse the rock on your own property.
 For example, rock can be reused as fill for a retaining wall or base for a paver patio.
 Or you could make a berm by piling up the rock and then adding a fresh 2-3 inch layer of dirt on top.
-For further reading about where to dispose leftover rocks or how to repurpose them, check out the blogs I wrote on Landscape Rock Removal and Repurposing Landscape Rocks, which ranks #1 on google for most related search queries.

 Unfortunately, bagster dumpster bags do not accept rock.
 I’ve had many customers try this DIY approach to save money but only for bagster to refuse that material type.
 Then they end up calling His Workmanship to remove the rock from the bagster.
 Your local trash company won’t take rocks away in bins either.
 Again, this has been attempted many times before but is unsuccessful.
 Unless you can somehow conceal the rock underneath trash, the waste management company will refuse to take it.
-Dumping rock in a public woods or on private property is illegal so you definitelly don’t wanna do that.
+Dumping rock in a public woods or on private property is illegal so you definitely don’t wanna do that.
 Some yard waste sites accept rock and others do not so be sure to call and ask first.

 If you own a truck and trailer (or can borrow one) then just google “yard waste sites that accept rock near me” and you’ll probably find one.
 Some cities have a yard waste site at their local public works but don’t publicize them on the internet due to the increase of illegal dumping from out-of-town commercial contractors.
 So try calling your local city hall to ask if there is a free yard waste site for county residents.
 If not, then public landfills are usually willing to accept landscape rock too.
 If you don’t have a means for hauling away the rock, then you could rent a rolloff dumpster and manually load the rocks in there via wheelbarrow and shovel.
 The dumpster company will come pick up the rocks for you, which is a definite upside.